elastos/Elastos.Hive.DevDocs/tech/manual/source/deployment.rst

 Every IPFS daemon has a IPFS-cluster helper.
 IPFS-cluster helper communicates with others by using P2P protocol either.
 The IPFS-cluster P2P fundamental(based on libp2p) is as same as IPFS daemon.

-Initialze IPFS cluster
+Initialize IPFS cluster
 *******************************************************
-THe IPFS-cluster daemon initialization is as sinimer as ipfs daemon.
+The IPFS-cluster daemon initialization is as similar as ipfs daemon.

 Before ipfs-cluster daemon runs, Please run 'ipfs-cluster init' first.
 This step will create configuration folder(default location is '~/.ipfs-cluster/').